PhD Student, co-advised by Dr. Seth Wenger

 Emily joined the Rosemond and Wenger labs in 2016 to pursue a Master’s in Conservation Ecology and Sustainable Development after receiving a B.S. in Conservation Biology at Kansas State University.
 At K-State, she was involved in research that investigated fish and macroinvertebrate community responses to climate change-induced wildfires in the southwestern U.S. Her current research interests are centered on urban watershed management, specifically as it relates to water quality in urban streams.
 Emily is currently working on a project within Athens-Clark County to examine the influence of urban inputs on the conductivity of local streams and the macroinvertebrate communities within them.

-Nate is the research technician for the stream warming project at the Coweeta Hydrologic Lab.
+Nate is the former research technician for the stream warming project at the Coweeta Hydrologic Lab.
 Nate received his MS at the Odum School of Ecology with Dr. Krista Capps where he studied factors controlling the uptake of heavy metals in lotic ecosystems.
 Nate is interested in stream ecosystem function and how elements move through ecosystems and organisms.

 Please contact Dr. Rosemond or any of the graduate students about opportunities in our lab.